psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 3rd-party mods (3PMs) for Odyssey are optional extra mods.
 You must have EDHM for Odyssey installed prior to installing 3PMs.

 Current 3PMs available:
-- FSS Overlay (fixed for FDev U15.01)
+- FSS Overlay (Compatible with U15.02)
-- Enhanced Biome Overlay (not yet compatible with Fdev U15.01)
+- Enhanced Biome Overlay (Fixed for FDev U15.02)
-- Fuel Scooping Stars Mod (fixed for FDev U15.01)
+- Fuel Scooping Stars Mod (Compatible with U15.02)
-- No Holograms Mod (fixed for FDev U15.01)
+- No Holograms Mod (Compatible with U15.02)
-- Thick Orbit Lines (fixed for FDev U15.01)
+- Thick Orbit Lines (Compatible with U15.02)

 In development:
-- Cockpit Paint Mod (not compatible with FDev U15.01)
+- Cockpit Paint Mod (not compatible with FDev U15.02)

 ## To install 3PMs